justjazz903/TFTCompEnumerator/README.md

 My dream is to build an AI player to play TFT like the Alpha Go project and I started this project that way.
 I did not started with reinforcement learning because I did not want to get too involved with the math and theories.
 So I started with simple enumeration and grading.
 Now 6 months later, here I am reading the reinforcement learning textbook and find it's fascinating.
 Those math and theories are truly magical and make my dream looking more and more realistic.
 Now I think about it, the graph is actually just a part of the Markov Decision Process.

-I even write a computer vision module for this project with `pyautogui` and `opencv`, along the way I ran into `imagehash` and `fastai` which are also very amazing.
+I even wrote a computer vision module for this project with `pyautogui` and `opencv`, along the way I ran into `imagehash` and `fastai` which are also very amazing.
 But I did not get to finished it because I got exhausted by the image recognizing process, comparing different algorithms, machine learning approaches and mathematical approaches.
 Not to mention building a training image set and labeling it manually for my neural network.
 Although deep down I know that using `cv2.matchTemplate()` might be just enough.
 Guess I'm somewhat compulsive.

 I'm learning reinforcement learning for now so no more coding for a while (although I still use coding to do some of examples in the book).
 I'm open for discussion with people who share this same little interest.